Decomposition of complex hyperbolic isometries by involutions: Product of anti-holomorphic involutions

 For $w \in \u$, define $\mu(w)= T \bar w$ and $\nu(w)=\bar w$.
 Hence $\mu^2(w)=T|_{\u} \overline T|_{\u}~w=w$.
 Thus, $\mu$ and $\nu$ are involutions and $T|_{\u}=\nu \mu$.
 Extending $\mu$ and $\nu$ to the whole of $\C^{n,1}$ by composing the map $c$ on $\u^{\perp}$, we have the required involution.

 If $T$ has minimal polynomial $(x-1)^3$, then it follows from \cite[Theorem 4.1]{gp} that $T$ is a product of two involutions.
-Further, up to conjugacy, the involutions may be chosen such that they restricted to real points of $\U(n,1)$.
+Further, up to conjugacy, the involutions may be chosen to be elements in ${\rm O}(n,1)$.
 Hence those involutions can be extended easily to anti-holomorphic ones by adjoining the real reflection $c$.

 When $T$ is non-unipotent, then we can choose a lift in $\U(n,1)$ such that the null eigenvalue is $1$ and consequently, $\C^{n,1}$ has a decomposition $\C^{n,1}=\u \oplus \W$ as in \eqnref{pe}.
 Accordingly, we can construct anti-holomorphic involutions on each of these subspaces as above.
 The desired involutions are obtained by taking orthogonal sum of them.